10 Videos Of Violence And Insanity

 1 Leonard Lake And Charles Ng

-A couple minutes into the above video, a Q&A takes place between two people: a young woman who has no idea what is happening to her, and two men who are about to kill her.
+In the above video, a Q&A takes place between two people: a young woman who has no idea what is happening to her, and two men who are about to kill her.
 They make it clear, in response to her questions, why this is happening: they don’t like her.
 They are Leonard Lake and Charles Ng, and despite Lake’s stated intention to keep a female slave as his prisoner for whatever purpose he desires, it seems that Lake and Ng didn’t keep anybody prisoner for very long.
 The tapes shown in the above video have been heavily edited, and mostly consist of exchanges between Lake and several unnamed victims.

 Lake committed suicide when he was arrested for an unrelated crime, which led to Ng’s discovery and the revelation that the pair had killed between one and two dozen people at Lake’s California ranch.
 Lake’s writings revealed his paranoid belief that a global nuclear war was imminent and detailed his plan to rebuild the human race in its aftermath by stockpiling female slaves.
 But the only things found stockpiled at the ranch were weapons and bodies—12 of them, in shallow graves around the property.
 Ng was convicted and sentenced to death in 1999 and as of this writing, is still on death row in San Quentin.